aleph-im/aleph-client/docs/content/cli.rst

 Pin
 ---

-Persist a file from IPFS on Aleph.im.
+Persist a file from IPFS on Aleph Cloud.

 .. code-block:: bash

     python3 -m aleph_client pin [OPTIONS] HASH

-      Persist a file from IPFS on Aleph.im.
+      Persist a file from IPFS on Aleph Cloud.

     Arguments:
       HASH  [required]